Soloveitchik rabbinic dynasty: Rabbi Yitzchok Zev Soloveitchik

-Rabbi Yitzchok Zev Soloveitchik became known as The Brisker Rov when he succeeded his father as rabbi of Brisk.
+Rabbi Yitzchok Zev Soloveitchik (1886–1959) became known as The Brisker Rov when he succeeded his father as rabbi of Brisk.
 He was often known by the name Velvel, a Yiddish nickname for "little wolf".
 (Zev is Hebrew for "wolf".)
 He is also commonly known as the "GRYZ" or "HaGRYZ," an acronym for (Ha)Gaon Rabbi Yitzchak Zev ("[the] genius Rabbi Isaac Wolf").
 He became famous enough that many people, however, refer to him simply as der Brisker Rov ("the rabbi of Brisk").
 In fact, many in the Brisker yeshiva world in Israel refer to him simply as "The Rov".
 (In the Modern Orthodox community, his nephew, Rabbi Joseph B. Soloveitchik, is referred to as "the Rav".)

 Like his father, Rabbi Yitzchok Zev Soloveitchik published works based on the Mishneh Torah, often suggesting novel insights on the Talmud in the process.
 He fled the Holocaust and moved to the British Mandate of Palestine.
 His children and grandchildren live in Israel today, and have founded several yeshivas there, all known as "Brisk", based in Jerusalem.

 Rabbi Meshulam Dovid Soloveitchik

-Rabbi Meshulam Dovid Soloveitchik (known as Reb Dovid) was the son of Rabbi Yitzchak Zev Soloveitchik.
-He was rosh yeshiva of Yeshivas Brisk in the Gush Shemonim section of Jerusalem.
+Rabbi Meshulam Dovid Soloveitchik (known as Reb Dovid) was the son of Rabbi Yitzchak Zev Soloveitchik He was rosh yeshiva of Yeshivas Brisk in the Gush Shemonim section of Jerusalem.
+Following his death in 2021, his son Rabbi Yitzchok Zev (Velvel) Soloveitchik II succeeded him as rosh yeshiva.
 Like his father and grandfather he published works based on Mishnah Torah, and many of his lectures have been published by his students.
 He was considered by Briskers to be one of the last authentic remnants of a pre-World War II Jewish Lithuania.
-His students include the late Rabbi Moshe Twersky, Rebbi in Yeshivas Toras Moshe and Rabbi Yitzchok Lichtenstein Rosh Yeshiva of Yeshiva Torah Vodaas, both grandsons of his cousin Rabbi Joseph Ber Soloveitchik.
+His students include Moshe Twersky, Rebbi in Yeshivas Toras Moshe and Rabbi Yitzchok Lichtenstein Rosh Yeshiva of Yeshiva Torah Vodaas, both grandsons of his cousin Rabbi Joseph B. Soloveitchik.
 He died on January 31, 2021, in Jerusalem, Israel.